brucemack/tt07-sb-mixer/docs/math.md

 An ideal mixer takes RF and local oscillator (LO) signals and produces an intermediate frequency (IF) signal at the sum ($\ \omega_R + \omega_L$) and difference ($\ \omega_R - \omega_L$) frequencies.
-This is the frequency shifting property that make mixers so useful.
+This is the frequency shifting property that makes mixers so important in radio circuits.
 A single-balanced mixer is a simple circuit that exhibits some non-ideal behavior by allowing either the RF or LO signal (depending on configuration) to appear at the output _in addition to_ the desired ($\ \omega_R + \omega_L$) and ($\ \omega_R - \omega_L$) signals.
 Often